influxdata/docs-v2/content/v2.0/query-data/guides/scalar-values.md

 | 2019-11-01T15:00:00Z | sfo      | temp   | 66.8   |

 {{% note %}}
-#### Minimize the number of input tables
+#### Extract the correct table
-Flux functions do not guarantee the order in which tables are returned.
-`tableFind()` simply extracts the first table that matches the `fn` predicate.
+Flux functions do not guarantee table order and `tableFind()` returns only the **first** table that matches the `fn` predicate.
-To ensure you retrieve the table that includes the data you actually want, filter and transform your data to minimize the number of tables piped-forward into `tableFind()`.
+To extract the table that includes the data you actually want, be very specific in your predicate function or filter and transform your data to minimize the number of tables piped-forward into `tableFind()`.
 {{% /note %}}

 ## Extract a column from the table